What Is the Tort of Slander of Property?

-Slander of Title or Slander of Property Is a Civil Law Tort That Involves Realty or An Object and Arises When False Information Is Spread the Property or An Improper Lien or Encumbrance Is Placed Upon the Property So to Stigmatize and Devalue the Property.
+The Tort of Slander of Title or Slander of Property, Being Realty or An Object, Occurs When a Person Spreads Untruthful Information About a Property or Places An Improper Lien or Encumbrance Upon a Property or Object For the Purpose of Stigmatizing and Devaluing the Property.

 Slander of property, also known as slander of title, involves false information spread about a property, being realty such as a home, or an object such an automobile.
 Generally, slander of title or slander of property occurs when false statements or improper documents, including documents usual to a legal process such as a lien document or an encumberance, is improperly and maliciously used to cast a stigma upon the subject property thereby making the property less valuable or less saleable.
 Examples of slander of property can involve the spread of rumours that farmland is polluted, or a house is haunted; Manitoba Free Press Co. v.
 Nagy, 39 S.C.R.
 340 or the registration of a security interest on an automobile; Osman Auction Inc. v.
 Murray, 1994 CanLII 8911.

-The elements of the common law cause of action of slander of title of property are found in Almas, et al, v.
-Spenceley, 1972 CanLII 609 where it was said by the Court of Appeal for Ontario:
+As a common law cause of action, slander of title of property contains various elements which are stated within the case of Almas, et al, v.
+Spenceley, 1972 CanLII 609 wherein the Court of Appeal for Ontario stated:

 In an action for slander of title the following elements must be proved:

 (1) that the defendant published words in disparagement of the plaintiffs' property;

 (2) that such words were false;

 (3) that such words were published with actual malice;

 (4) that the plaintiffs sustained special damages as a result.

 The requirement of malice, and the degree in which malice must be shown, was well explained within the case of S. & S. Industries Inc. v.
 Rowell, S.C.R.
 419, wherein it was stated: